Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/TROUBLESHOOTING.md

 ### Managing Clients

 Applications should manage how they open and close the eventhub client.
-It is essential to be aware that your application is responsible for calling `close()` when it is finished using a client or to use the `with statement` for clients so that they are automatically closed after the flow execution leaves that block.
+It is essential to be aware that your application is responsible for calling `close()` when it is finished using a client or to use the `with` statement for clients so that they are automatically closed after the flow execution leaves that block.
 This make sures that the socket connection to the server is closed correctly.
+If the client is not closed this can leave AMQP connections open, sockets open and prevent other clean up activities from running.

 ### Adding components to the connection string does not work